 But what will the future bring?
 When choosing a preferred technology for your IoT solution, it is often a good idea to think about the longer term.
 For the devices transmitting small amounts of data, 2G remains a good choice.
 At the same time, many mobile operators consider 2G inefficient from the network perspective and are actively pushing for 4G adoption.
 As 4G is globally available and provides a migration path to LPWAN it makes sense to develop any new solutions for this, especially as LTE CATM1 will provide an almost identical interface to devices and applications with increased coverage and battery performance.
 Fixed-line and local networks will remain preferred way of connectivity for local IoT solutions situated within a site.

-In the future, 5G solutions will start appearing in different markets.
-While the decision about technical standards of 5G will be made in 2019, it is already clear that cellular 5G will offer extremely high bandwidth with very low latency and high mobility/roaming capabilities.
+5G solutions have already started appearing in different markets and it is already clear that cellular 5G will offer extremely high bandwidth with very low latency and high mobility/roaming capabilities.
 Solutions including those requiring high-definition video, artificial intelligence, virtual reality and other high bandwidth solutions will be able to rely on cellular 5G for IoT connectivity.

 If you would like to learn more about how Tele2 IoT can help your business, please get in touch.